zzwdbs/SocketCommunication/README.md

 # SocketCommunication
 CMPT471 A3 Solution

-C++ TCP file transfer server and client, supporting IPv4 and IPv6
+TCP server and client programs for single file transfer.
+Supports IPv4 and IPv6.

+Use g++ command to compile these two programs.
+Run the programs without any extra parameters to see parameter list.

+By Alex and Ben.